Lifelong learning: Application

 In Canada, the federal government's Lifelong Learning Plan allows Canadian residents to withdraw funds from their Registered Retirement Savings Plan to help pay for lifelong learning, but the funds can only be used for formal learning programs at designated educational institutions.

-Priorities for lifelong and lifewide learning have different priorities in different countries, some placing more emphasis on economic development (towards a learning economy) and some on social development (towards a learning society).
-For example, the policies of China, Republic of Korea, Singapore and Malaysia promote lifelong learning in a human resource development (HRD) perspective.
-The governments of these countries have done much to foster HRD whilst encouraging entrepreneurship.
+Priorities for lifelong and lifewide learning have different priorities in different countries, some placing more emphasis on economic development and some on social development.
+For example, the policies of China, Republic of Korea, Singapore and Malaysia promote lifelong learning in a human resource development perspective.
+The governments of these countries have done much to foster training and development whilst encouraging entrepreneurship.